 - Appropriate respirator selection for the hazards to which the employee is exposed.

 - Proper respirator use under the workplace conditions the employee encounters.

 - Proper respirator maintenance.

-EHS shall establish and retain written information regarding whether an individual is medically approved to wear a respirator, fit testing information, and copies of the respirator policy and program.
-Medical evaluation records will be maintained by Immediate Care Center and made available in accordance with OSHA’s Access to Employee Exposure and Medical Records Standard.
-Fit test records shall include the name or identification of the employee tested; type of fit test performed; specific make, model, style, and size of respirator tested; date of test, and the pass/fail results for Qualitative Fit Tests (QLFT) or the fit factor and strip chart recording or other recording of the test results for Quantitative Fit Test (QNFT).
-Fit test records shall be retained for respirator users until the next fit test is administered.
+EHS shall establish and retain written information regarding whether an individual is medically approved to wear a respirator, fit-testing information, and copies of the respirator policy and program.
+Medical evaluation records will be maintained by the Immediate Care Center and made available in accordance with OSHA’s Access to Employee Exposure and Medical Records Standard.
+Fit-test records shall include the name or identification of the employee tested; type of fit test performed; specific make, model, style, and size of respirator tested; date of test, and the pass/fail results for Qualitative Fit Tests (QLFT) or the fit factor and strip chart recording or other recording of the test results for Quantitative Fit Test (QNFT).
+Fit-test records shall be retained for respirator users until the next fit test is administered.
 UMB shall maintain a copy of the current respirator program in the EHS office.
 All above written materials shall be made available upon request to affected employees for examination and copying.